Last updated on October 13th, 2023 at 05:41 pm

 Trip Summary: In January, 2013 Delta was offering very reasonable fairs from Minneapolis to Istanbul.
 My dad, brother and I decided to go to Istanbul when tickets were available under $800.
 Part mileage run, part tourism, part amateur archaeologist and part bonding experience, this trip involves 3 nights in Istanbul and 2 nights in Athens.
 Stay tuned as I review Delta’s economy comfort product, three hotels, and talk about everything else we see along the way.
-Turkey and Greece here we come!
+Turkey and Greece (instead of Ireland this time) here we come!

 - Delta Economy Comfort MSP – AMS